psychoinformatics-de/ipsy-docs/content/pages/index.rst

 :status: hidden
 :order: 001

-IPSY Docs is a collection of (primarily technical) information — presented in a way that is concise(-ish), opinionated, and directly relevant for those working in our mighty, mighty institute.
+The IPSY Docs is a collection of (primarily technical) information — presented in a way that is concise(-ish), opinionated, and directly relevant for those working in our mighty, mighty institute.

 And now, an obligatory `XKCD <https://xkcd.com>`_ comic: